uis-se-capstone-fall2021-2/chess/scope.md

 - Player movements will be constrained to the rules of chess
 - Invalid movements will return the game piece to its orignal location, provide an indication of the prohibited movement, and allow the User to try the move again.
 - Upon completion of the game, the User will be presented with state of win, loss, or stalemate and given the option to play again.
+- The application should keep a game log in algebraic notation and the User should be able to export the log as a .PGN file to be used with other chess software.

 ## Stage 2 Features (Stretch Goals)